 If unplanned or emergency veterinary treatment is required and the passport is not available, the vet will not know whether your horse is signed out of the food chain and will therefore be permitted to administer only substances suitable for food-producing animals.
 The vet is required to record all vaccinations a horse receives in sections VII and VIII of the horse passport.

 The vet is also required to enter the date of the last administration, as prescribed, of that medicinal product in section II of the passport.
-The animal so treated can be slaughtered for human consumption only after the end of the general withdrawal period of six months following the date of the last administration.
+The animal treated with that medicinal product can be slaughtered for human consumption only after the end of the general withdrawal period of six months following the date of the last administration.

 Wild or semi-wild horses on Dartmoor, Exmoor and the New Forest